open-ce/open-ce/doc/README.open_ce_test.md

                         Comma delimited list of mpi types, such as "openmpi" or "system". (default: openmpi) --cuda_versions CUDA_VERSIONS
-                        CUDA version to build for ,
+                        CUDA version to build for , such as "10.2" or "11.0".
-                        such as "10.2" or "11.0". (default: 10.2)
+                        (default: 10.2)
   --docker_build        Perform a build within a docker container.
 NOTE: When
-                        the --docker_build flag is used, all arguments with paths should be relative to the directory containing open-ce.
-Only files within the open-ce directory and local_files will be visible at build time. (default:
+                        the --docker_build flag is used, all arguments with paths should be relative to the directory containing root level open-ce directory.
+Only files within the root level open-ce directory and local_files will be visible at build time. (default: False) --git_location GIT_LOCATION
-                        False)
-  --git_location GIT_LOCATION
                         The default location to clone git repositories from.
                         (default: https://github.com/open-ce)